China

 US citizens and green-card holders living in mainland China file a US federal return (Form 1040) every year, reporting worldwide income.
 Chinese employment income translates to wages on Line 1 of the 1040; Chinese individual income tax (IIT) paid on it becomes a Foreign Tax Credit on Form 1116, or the wages can be excluded under the Foreign Earned Income Exclusion (Form 2555).
 Because China's IIT is progressive and tops out at 45%, the Foreign Tax Credit usually absorbs most or all of the US tax on a Chinese salary.
 That is the opposite of low-tax Hong Kong or Singapore, where the credit runs short and US tax is often left over.
 (This guide covers mainland China; Hong Kong is a separate, territorial tax system with its own guide.)

 If your aggregate non-US financial accounts cross $10,000 at any point in the year, you file an FBAR (FinCEN 114).
 Form 8938 (FATCA) attaches to the 1040 at higher thresholds.
-Both cover Chinese bank and brokerage accounts, and Chinese financial institutions report US-person accounts to the IRS under a FATCA arrangement, so those accounts are visible to the US either way.
+Both cover Chinese bank and brokerage accounts, and while the US and China reached an agreement in substance on FATCA terms in 2014, actual data exchange remains limited due to Chinese data security and privacy laws.
+However, Chinese banks are increasingly subject to global transparency initiatives, making those accounts highly visible to the US either way.

 China's high IIT usually absorbs the US tax on a Chinese salary.
 That is the opposite of low-tax Hong Kong or Singapore, where the credit runs short and US tax is often left over.